JeanCarletta/HeatHack-Sessions/_sources/background-knowledge/heating-for-the-building/avoiding-damp.md

 In traditional buildings:

 - **Non-breatheable finishes.** Traditional stone buildings require lime plaster and breatheable paints.
 Using non-breatheable finishes can cause mysterious damp problems.
 Many stone buildings have been pointed in cement, which traps damp in the stone.
 Sometimes workers will claim to use the right materials but still do the wrong thing.
-For instance, we've heard of one mixing lime mortar with PVA glue to do point the stonework because it makes it easier to apply.
+For instance, we've heard of one mixing lime mortar with PVA glue to point the stonework because it makes it easier to apply.

 - **Inappropriate or incorrectly installed insulation.** Again, materials should be breatheable and the design also has to allow airflow in the correct places, for instance, with loft insulation laid on the floor of a loft, at the eaves to ensure the space and materials above the insulation stay dry.